 By adeptly harnessing these commands, developers can attain a comprehensive understanding of the program’s call stack and frames, enabling them to debug software issues with unparalleled precision and unwavering confidence.

-2. frame – The frame command allows developers to switch the current execution frame in GDB.
+command allows developers to switch the current execution frame in GDB.
 By specifying the frame number or the address of a particular function, developers can navigate through different frames in the call stack.
-This command is helpful for inspecting variables, examining the state of the program at different points in its execution, and analyzing the impact of function calls on program behavior.
+This command is helpful for inspecting variables, examining the state of the program at different points in its execution, and analyzing the impact of function calls on program behavior. - up and down – The

-4. info frame – The info frame command provides detailed information about the current execution frame, including the function name, source file, line number, arguments, local variables, and other relevant details.
+command provides detailed information about the current execution frame, including the function name, source file, line number, arguments, local variables, and other relevant details.
 This command allows developers to inspect the program’s call stack, navigate through different frames, and gain insights into the state of the program at a specific point in its execution.
-The info frame command aids in understanding the program’s control flow and diagnosing issues related to function calls and stack manipulation.
+Theinfo frame

-5. info args – The info args command displays the arguments passed to the current function in GDB.
-It provides developers with insights into the values of function arguments, enabling them to verify the correct values passed during function calls and debug issues related to parameter passing.
+command displays the arguments passed to the current function in GDB.
+It provides developers with insights into the values of function arguments, enabling them to verify the correct values passed during function calls and debug issues related to parameter passing. - info locals – The

-6. info locals – The info locals command displays the values of local variables in the current execution frame.
+command displays the values of local variables in the current execution frame.
 It provides developers with insights into the values of variables within the current scope, enabling them to observe variable states and track changes during program execution.
 This command is particularly valuable for inspecting the behavior of variables and identifying potential issues related to their values or assignments.

 Process Management